mysterycommand/quick/README.md

 # About
 quick provides a multi-platform, lightweight, easy-to-use framework for 2D game development, focused in performance, fast development and maintainability.
 Based on the original engine used in titles that pioneered the HTML5 game scene, it has evolved with the continuous addition of new features and improvements.

-All requirements for a full-featured game are included in a single library which runs on any modern JavaScript runtime, from personal computers with gamepads and keyboards to personal digital assistants with touch screens.
+All requirements for a full-featured game are included in a single library which runs on any modern JavaScript runtime, from personal computers with gamepads, keyboards and mice to personal digital assistants with touch screens.
 Write once, run everywhere... now for real.

 ## API
 Check [the wiki-based API docs](https://github.com/quick-developers/quick/wiki).